balancer/scaffold-balancer-v3/README.md

 > 📚📖 PRE-REQs: It is highly recommended to read through the (BalancerV3 docs](https://docs-v3.balancer.fi/) before using this repo.
 Custom pools are built upon the architecture outlined within these docs.
 If you cannot find what you are looking for in the docs, and it is not in this README, please refer to the (BalancerV3 monorepo](https://github.com/balancer/balancer-v3-monorepo/tree/main) and/or reachout on the (Balancer Discord](TODO GET LINK).

-It walks through example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
+🧑‍🏫 This guide walks through example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
 These files are used to deploy an example BalancerV3 custom pool that can be interacted with using a test, local front-end, on a test network (by default it is a foundry fork of Sepolia).
 The repo also provides a starting point for developers to create their own custom pools and factories.

 > When users clone this repo "off-the-shelf" they simply have to follow the environment setup instructions, run a few commands, and then they will have an example custom pool factory, and custom pools that they can interact with in a local front end.